FabioScielzoOrtiz/SupervisedClustering/README.md

-This is a package with ML utils.
+This is a package to apply clustering algorithms in supervised learning problems.